 - Make a plan of weed management ( something I did not do)

 - Weed when the soil is damp

-- Weed so you get the entire plant out right to the roots.
+- Weed so you get the entire plant out at the roots.

 - Don’t let weeds go to seed.

 - Keep the garden full by shading the ground with plants like ground covers.
-The areas of my garden that are abundant have no weeds.
+The areas of my garden that are abundantly planted have no weeds.

-- Do not till the soil as this brings more seeds to the surface and releases new seeds.
+- Do not till the soil as this brings more seeds to the surface every time you dig.

-- Spray weeds with vinegar in the sun or boiling water it will kill weeds, but be careful as it will also kill your good plants.
+- Spray weeds with vinegar in the sun or boiling water it will kill them, but be careful as it will also kill your good plants.

 - Use organic weed killer called “Slasher” but with caution as it will kill everything else too.

 Weeds are not only annoying but in some instances, toxic called noxious weeds.
 There is a wealth of information and weed management advice via the Weeds Australia website or for more information go to this link on how you can help Weed Management Nationwide.